marissawyl/Python_Projects/Project_3/README.md

 # Introduction

 This project continues my learning journey to strengthen my **Python** and **data analysis** skills.
-Building on insights from my previous exploration of the 2024 job market dataset, this exercise focuses on a new dataset: Uber trip data from New York City (2014–2015), originally shared by _Shan Singh_ on Udemy.
+Building on insights from my previous exploration of the 2024 job market dataset, this project focuses on a new dataset: Uber trip data from New York City (2014–2015), originally shared by _Shan Singh_ on Udemy.
 Through this project, I practiced data wrangling, exploratory analysis, and visualization to uncover travel patterns and gain a deeper understanding of how to work with real-world datasets.

-If you’re interested in seeing the earlier part of this Python learning series, where I analyzed job market trends in India, feel free to check out my [Exercise 2](https://github.com/marissawyl/Python_Project_Exercises/tree/main/Exercise_2) ~
+If you’re interested in seeing the earlier part of this Python learning series, where I analyzed job market trends in India, feel free to check out my [Project 2](https://github.com/marissawyl/Python_Projects/tree/main/Project_2).

 # Background